Top Biden communications aide has history of sexist Twitter posts

 Marshall was hired by the campaign in April 2019, according to his LinkedIn profile, and previously worked in Democratic congressional politics.
 In an interview last year with PR Week, Marshall remarked, “In all honesty, I don’t have a regrettable career moment.
 It hasn’t been perfect, but it hasn’t been bad either.
 If anything, I would say I had some great teachable moments where I’ve learned and gotten better.
 Also, I’m still getting better with time."

-The Biden campaign didn't immediately respond to Fox News' request for comment concerning Marshall's posts.
-The Biden campaign also still hasn't responded to Fox News' reporting last week about the campaign videographer, Sara Pearl.
+The Biden campaign didn't respond to Fox News' request for comment on Tuesday concerning Marshall's posts.
+The Biden campaign also still hasn't responded to Fox News' reporting last week about videographer Sara Pearl.

 BIDEN SAYS SOME FUNDING SHOULD 'ABSOLUTELY' BE REDIRECTED FROM POLICE

 Pearl tweeted a meme in June that urged people to stop calling the police "pigs" – but only because unlike the police, pigs are "highly intelligent and empathetic animals who would never racially profile you."
-Pearl, also retweeted a user's comment that while "pigs are sweet, intelligent and compassionate," police officers are "monsters" who "don't deserve to be called pigs."
+Pearl also retweeted a user's comment that while "pigs are sweet, intelligent and compassionate," police officers are "monsters" who "don't deserve to be called pigs."

 On June 1, Pearl tweeted simply, "#DefundPolice."
 Days later, she said Buffalo's police department should be "defunded immediately."